Wikipedia

 Members

 Male members of the Order are titled "Knights Companion" and female members are called "Ladies Companion".
-Formerly, the Sovereign filled vacancies upon the nomination of the members.
+Formerly, the sovereign filled vacancies upon the nomination of the members.
 Each member would nominate nine candidates, of whom three had to have the rank of earl or higher, three the rank of baron or higher, and three the rank of knight or higher.
-The Sovereign would choose as many nominees as were necessary to fill any vacancies in the Order.
+The sovereign would choose as many nominees as were necessary to fill any vacancies in the order.
 They were not obliged to choose those who received the most nominations.
-Candidates were last nominated in 1860, and appointments have since been made by the Sovereign acting alone, with no prior nominations.
+Candidates were last nominated in 1860, and appointments have since been made by the sovereign acting alone, with no prior nominations.
 The statutes prescribing the former procedure were not amended, however, until 1953.[22]

-From the 18th century, the Sovereign made their choices on the advice of the Government.
-In 1946, with the agreement of Prime Minister Clement Attlee and Opposition Leader Winston Churchill, membership of Great Britain's highest ranking orders of chivalry (the Order of the Garter, the Order of the Thistle and the dormant Order of St Patrick) became a personal gift of the Sovereign once again.[17]
-Thus, the Sovereign personally selects Knights and Ladies Companion of the Garter, without political influence.[23]
-Appointments are typically announced on Saint George's Day (23 April).[17]
+From the 18th century, the sovereign made their choices on the advice of the government.
+In 1946, with the agreement of Prime Minister Clement Attlee and Opposition Leader Winston Churchill, membership of Great Britain's highest ranking orders of chivalry (the Order of the Garter, the Order of the Thistle and the dormant Order of St Patrick) became a personal gift of the Sovereign once again.[16]
+Thus, the sovereign personally selects Knights and Ladies Companion of the Garter, without political influence.[23]
+Appointments are typically announced on Saint George's Day (23 April).[16]

 Supernumerary members